 Through a variety of exhibitions and events, we offer visitors a chance to learn about and experience Sony's accessibility features.

-Sony participated in the CSUN Assistive Technology Conference, the World's Largest International Conference on Accessibility
+Sony Exhibits at the World's Largest International Conference on Accessibility

 Exhibition of works created using the Doodle Pen